purplebugs/eik-search/README.md

 3. Verify Elasticsearch and Kibana are running locally
 4. TODO: Optional: Become familiar with useful Docker commands
 5. Add an index of hardcoded data into Elasticsearch for use while developing search
+6. Try out search queries in Kibana Dev Tools while developing search
-6. TODO: Create node.js app with search
+7. TODO: Create node.js app with search

 ### Run docker-compose to quickly spin up Elasticsearch and Kibana